solide-project/docs/blog/erc4337/entry-point/_part-1.md

 You can explore this contract using Solidity's IDE `${SOLIDE_URL}/1/0x5FF137D4b0FDCD49DcA30c7CF57E578a026d2789)`

-As of writing this, it's contract version is `0.6.0` and serves as the main hub for processing batches of `UserOperations`.
+As of writing this, its contract version is `0.6.0` and serves as the main hub for processing batches of `UserOperations`.
 The contract offers two main methods: `handleOps` and `handleAggregatedOps`.
 We'll focus on `handleOps` for now, leaving `handleAggregatedOps` for later discussion.

-## 👉 handleOps
+## :point_right: handleOps

-The main flow of a using the EntryPoint typically comes from the `Bundler` contracts which calls, the `handleOps()`
+The main flow of using the EntryPoint typically comes from the `Bundler` contracts which are called the `handleOps()`

 ```solidity
 function handleOps(UserOperation[] calldata ops, address payable beneficiary) public nonReentrant